 If you’re visiting South Tyrol during the season of tinsel and tidings, chances are the traditional Christmas markets of Bolzano, Merano, Brixen and Sterzing are on your holiday wish list.

 Christmas by Candlelight at Lake Carezza

-When a remote Alpine lake whispers of a wizard long ago shattering a rainbow into its pristine waters, there may be no better place for an event as magical as a Christmas market.
+When a remote Alpine lake tells of a wizard long ago shattering a rainbow into its pristine waters, there may be no better place for an event as magical as a Christmas market.
 The Christmas Market at Lake Carezza takes place in the ancient forest surrounding its fabled shore.
 Stalls shaped like wooden lanterns line a trail that winds from one side of the lake to the other.

 The market sits within the Dolomites with the Latemar and Rosengarten massifs looming as backdrops.
 When we wandered the market, countless evergreen boughs held fresh puffs of snow and the mountains wore icy crowns.

 For anyone worried about enduring a wintry chill, wood stoves dot the market offering comfort and the enchanting aroma of a crackling wood fire.
 Standing over flames in the mountains and listening to Christmas tunes from a trio of trumpets will leave you merry long after you have taken your last sip of Glühwein

 Beyond enjoying freshly-baked sweets and delicious drinks sold at the stalls, you can also find a variety of handmade crafts that harken back to a simpler time.
 Visiting in the evening is especially enchanting as the market is lit by candle lanterns that cast a soft glow all along the trail.